milanLFC/Multi-Module-Sharing-of-Variables/README.md

 I didnt want to pass the variable as a parameter, and i wanted both the main script and the sub module to be able to access and change the variable's contents.

 Why did i not want to pass the variable as a parameter to the function?
-This is because i had many variables that i needed to have a true global nature, and i didnt want to pass all of these as parameters.
+This is because i had many variables that i needed to have as a true "global" nature, and i didnt want to pass all of these as parameters.

 Solution: